BrenaBaby/Project1/Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _______ and system _____.
 - Filebeat monitors logs and files on the chosen machines.
-- Metric beat monitors things from systems and services on a machine, such as CPU and memory.
+- Metric beat monitors things from systems and services on the chosen machines, such as CPU and memory.

 The configuration details of each machine may be found below.